Building on trust

 Helping managers to develop these skills will pay dividends in all areas of the organisation.
 Accountability enhances trust – trust grows when goals are clear, when employees know what they are empowered to do, and can focus on getting on with doing a good job for which they will be held accountable.

-“Trust is the glue of life.
+Management guru Dr. Stephen Covey is of the opinion that “Trust is the glue of life.
 It’s the most essential ingredient in effective communication.
-It’s the foundational principle that holds all relationships” says management guru Dr. Stephen Covey.
+It’s the foundational principle that holds all relationships”

 Source: CIPD Research report, 2012, Where has all the trust gone?

 Whitener, E.M., Brodt, S.E., Korsgaard, M.K., & Werner, J.M.
 (1998).
 Managers as initiators of trust: An exchange relationship framework for understanding managerial trustworthy behavior.
 Academy of Management

 About Liz Sebag-Montefiore – Director / Co-Founder of 10Eighty

 Liz has been providing HR solutions to a wide range of industries since 2005 and has worked with numerous firms in partnership with the client to understand their needs.
 She is a dedicated networker and latterly headed up the Financial Services sector based in the City of London.
 Her areas of specialism encompass career management, coaching, leadership and management development, employee engagement, talent management and career transition.
 She is a fully qualified consultant and passed the Career Counselling Services course run by Robert Nathan with honours, and has a First Class degree in art history from the University of St. Andrews.